marigerr/react-momentum/README.md

 Developed as [Chingu Cohort](https://chingu-cohorts.github.io/chingu-directory/) "Build to Learn" project

-Web demo of extension is available at https://marigerr.github.io/react-momentum-clone/
+See Web demo of extension is at https://marigerr.github.io/react-momentum-clone/

-**Note: The web demo of extension is viewable only for desktops as project was built as a chrome extension which are desktop only**

 ## Install Extension for development